Oxford Wells Lecture series

 The 2016 series was given by Professor John Kerrigan of St John's College, University of Cambridge.
 These lectures were on the theme of 'Shakespeare's Originality', and were called 'Upstarts', 'Afoot', 'Lear', and 'Later'.

-The 2018 series will be given by Margreta de Grazia, Emerita Sheli Z. and Burton X. Rosenberg Professor of the Humanities, University of Pennsylvania, on the topic 'Shakespeare Without a Life (1564-1616)' in October and November 2018; further details are available here.
+The 2018 series was given by Margreta de Grazia, Emerita Sheli Z. and Burton X. Rosenberg Professor of the Humanities, University of Pennsylvania, on the topic 'Shakespeare Without a Life (1564-1616)' in October and November 2018; further details are available here.